dado3212/among-us-ds/README.md

 # Build Instructions
+I ran this on Windows 10, so assume a mostly typical Windows 10 environment.
+If you're doing this on Unix, hopefully it works without any major changes.
+The only thing is that `make images` probably won't work.
+If you want to tweak the images, you'll need to extract the `grit` commands from the batch files.

 Follow the instructions at https://devkitpro.org/wiki/Getting_Started to install devkitPro.
 Install it with libnds.

 Git clone https://github.com/DeathCamel57/libgl2d_ds and follow the installation instructions.